Service and Assistance Animal Policy

 1. A person requesting permission to keep an Assistance Animal in University housing must make a formal request to the university’s Disability and Accessibility Services Office Whitman Annex.
 Phone number 315 229 5537.

-2. Documentation of the need for an Assistance Animal should follow Disability and Accessibility Services program guidelines for documentation of disability, and should generally include the following information:
+2. Documentation of the need for an Assistance Animal should follow Student Accessibility Services program guidelines for documentation of disability, and should generally include the following information:

 a.
 Verification of the individual’s disability from a physician, psychiatrist, social worker, or other mental health professional,